mekjr1/mekjr1.github.io/_pages/about.md

 ---
 permalink: /
-title: About Abdul Gafar Manuel Meque
+title: ' About Abdul Gafar Manuel Meque '
-excerpt: About me
+excerpt: ' About Abdul Meque '
 author_profile: true
 redirect_from:
   - /about/